AGoodlund/CSC131-Project/README.md

 # How to run projectUpdate:

 # Clone or pull Repo.
-Make sure your python version is 3.9 (not 3.12 or 3.10 or 3.11).
 # Create venv in projectUpdate:
 # $ py -3 -m venv venv
 # Then activate the virtual machine (for windows):